 With a First-In/First-Out product rotation, carton flow storage racking is commonly found in warehouses with high volume order picking.
-These gravity driven systems are loaded from the back side and the product (boxes or cartons) flow to the front of the rack system for pick and packing.
-These products typically include split case and piece picking products such as candy, small parts or small boxes.
+These gravity-driven warehouse rack systems are loaded from the backside, and the product (boxes or cartons) flows to the rack system’s front for pick and packing.
+These products typically include split case and piece picking products such as candy, small parts, or small boxes.

 Carton flow or span-track rack storage systems can be built custom to match your SKUs.
 With adjustable shelf levels and multiple roller options, a “pickologist” is a must when planning your warehouse design.
 Our pickologists specialize in analyzing the application and finding the best solution.
 Are you a beer distributor or brewer looking to optimize your warehouse storage, improve efficiency and create a more ergonomic warehouse?
 See our Keg Storage webpage.

-Carton flow rack systems are also commonly known as carton flow racks, carton flow rack, gravity flow rack, carton flow, flow racks, flow rack, flowrack, cartonflow, gravityflow, span track and numerous other names.
+Carton flow rack systems are also known as carton flow rack(s), gravity flow rack(s), flow rack(s), flowrack, cartonflow, gravityflow, span track, and numerous other names.
 Interested in learning more about carton flow and its applications?
-A member of our Design Group will help you learn everything you need to know about carton flow racking before putting it to work in your warehouse.
+A member of our Design Group will help you learn everything you need about carton flow racking before incorporating it into your warehouse layout design.

-Advantages of Carton Flow:
+Advantages of Carton Flow

-- Less floor space used
+Less floor space used

-- Lower labor costs
+Lower labor costs

-- Less product damage
+Less product damage

-- Better inventory control
+Better inventory control

-- Can be used in existing pallet rack applications
+It can be used in existing pallet rack applications

-- Labor time reduction
+Labor time reduction

-- Easy to reslot or reconfigure
+Easy to re-slot or reconfigure

 How Carton Flow Rack Works